An Amateur’s Guide to Rome

 I feel like they need a whole paragraph.
 Throughout Rome, there are people selling crap you don’t need.
 They do not respect your personal space and will shove a rose or fidget spinner or anything into your face even if you’re sat down, speaking to someone, or taking a picture.
 There are also people hired by tour companies around major sites that make it seem like they’re just offering friendly, free advice, but will eventually coax you into purchasing expensive tours that you don’t necessarily need, especially if you already have a tour prepared and paid for.
 The whole walk to The Vatican we were accosted by people standing a few feet from one another, attempting to sell stuff.
 It’s fine to be polite at first, but eventually you’ll want to punch one of them in the face.
 Just ignore them, just keep walking, and even if you have to stop for some reason, keep ignoring them when they come up to you.
 Some got angry when we did that, calling us rude, but trust me, they are being much ruder.

-The Colosseum was also a little different.
 The queues were the same, the annoying people selling things were there, but the history, the sites, the ruins were so much more interesting.
-There’s the Colosseum and Palatine Hill (which I accidentally called Palpatine Hill and then just continued for the rest of the trip) and the Roman Forum, and it’s honestly beautiful.
+There’s the Colosseum and Palatine Hill (which I accidentally called Palpatine Hill and then just continued to say that for the rest of the trip) and the Roman Forum, and it’s honestly beautiful.
 So much history and culture and quiet in the middle of a bustling and cramped city.
 If you’re thinking the Vatican isn’t your thing, then definitely keep the Colosseum on your list.

 I found while walking through Rome, that Rome is not exactly what I expected.
 Despite being in the cultural centre of Italy, it didn’t feel very…Italian.
 However, that wasn’t the case when we visited the stunning and the quintessentially Italian district of Trastevere.